ZAF07/showwcase-backend-assignment/README.md

 To start the application locally with a database, simply run `make start-local-d`

-To start the application locally with your own database, simply run: `make start-local`
+To start the application locally with your own database, simply run: `make start-local` and don't forget to go into `./config/local-local.yml` and update your database credentials

 ## Application information